andreivasiliu/fluctlight/README.md

 * Requests use a per-request memory pool to store ephemeral strings and lists
 * Deserialized requests and response structures use borrowed data wherever possible
+* Requests use canned (pre-rendered) JSON snippets as part of the response

 For planned features, see [DESIGN.md](./DESIGN.md).